2011 National League Championship Series: Game 6

 The Cardinals got off to a quick start, scoring four runs off Shaun Marcum in the first.
 Lance Berkman got things started with an RBI single.
 Eventual series MVP David Freese hit a three-run blast to extend their early lead.
 Marcum would last only this one inning.
-The Brewers got a run right back on a leadoff solo shot by Corey Hart in the bottom half of the inning off of Edwin Jackson, but the Redbirds would make it a four run game again as Rafael Furcal homered to make the score 5–1 in the second off of Chris Narveson.
+The Brewers got a run right back on a leadoff solo shot by Corey Hart in the bottom half of the inning off Edwin Jackson, but the Redbirds would make it a four run game again as Rafael Furcal homered to make the score 5–1 in the second off Chris Narveson.
 Milwaukee would start to claw their way back in their half of the inning, as Rickie Weeks hit a leadoff home run and Jonathan Lucroy hit a two-run home run to make the score 5–4.
 In the third, however, Albert Pujols led off with a solo shot of his own.
 They then loaded the bases on a single, double and intentional walk before Nick Punto's sacrifice fly scored a run and moved the runners up.
 LaTroy Hawkins relieved Narveson and allowed a two-run single to Allen Craig.
-In the bottom of the fourth, back-to-back doubles by Jerry Hairston Jr. and Yuniesky Betancourt off of Fernando Salas made it 9–5 Cardinals, but in the fifth, Kameron Loe allowed back-to-back leadoff singles to Matt Holliday and Freese before Yadier Molina's fielder's choice scored a run.
+In the bottom of the fourth, back-to-back doubles by Jerry Hairston Jr. and Yuniesky Betancourt off Fernando Salas made it 9–5 Cardinals, but in the fifth, Kameron Loe allowed back-to-back leadoff singles to Matt Holliday and Freese before Yadier Molina's fielder's choice scored a run.
 After Punto struck out, Adron Chambers's sacrifice fly made it 11–5 Cardinals.
-Ryan Braun's groundout in the bottom half off of Marc Rzepczynski scored the last run for the Brewers while the Cardinals added a run in the eighth off of Francisco Rodríguez on Pujols's RBI single.
+Ryan Braun's groundout in the bottom half off Marc Rzepczynski scored the last run for the Brewers while the Cardinals added a run in the eighth off Francisco Rodríguez on Pujols's RBI single.
 In the ninth, with the score 12–6, Cardinals closer Jason Motte came on to pitch in a non-save situation.
-Motte struck Mark Kotsay out swinging to end the game and give St. Louis the National League Pennant.
+Motte struck Mark Kotsay out swinging to end the game and give St. Louis the National League pennant.